 If other components in a plan (e.g. easements, cross-sections or access restrictions) require labelling, different letters of the alphabet should be used.

 It is often required to depict a parcel at the end of a long traverse in remote areas.
 In such cases, the entire survey at scale (parcel and traverse) is to be depicted with suitable enlargements for the parcel.

 - Closed Roads within the subject

-Both sides of non-tidal watercourses should be shown where reasonable and an arrow denoting the direction of flow of the stream.
+Both sides of non-tidal watercourses should be shown where practicable and an arrow denoting the direction of flow of the stream.

-If inconsistencies in the boundary definition are found, the situation should be resolved with Inspecting Surveyors before lodgement.
+If inconsistencies in the boundary definition are found, the situation should be resolved with the Inspector of Plans and Surveys before lodgement.

 Refer SPP-05 Surveys of Water Boundaries for information on surveys of water boundaries.

 The colouring required on both Crown and Freehold Plans is as follows: